foundry-rs/starknet-foundry/docs/src/starknet/account.md

     --type oz
 ```

-For a detailed CLI description, see [account add command reference](../appendix/sncast/account/add.md).
+For a detailed CLI description, see [account import command reference](../appendix/sncast/account/import.md).

 ### Creating an Account With Starkli-Style Keystore